maxgoren/MGCBasic/README.md

 ### About
 MGC Basic is a simple interpreter for a dialet of the BASIC language.
 It has a REPL-like BASIC environement reminiscent of Level I BASIC on a TRS-80.
+Using the REPL you can load a program from a saved .bas file.
 Alternatively, you can pass basic code supplied as a vector of strings to the interpreter as shown below.

-Syntax is *derived* from the "Tiny BASIC" language specification(ahem, wikipedia page), which is so kind as to include a BNF grammar.
+The syntax is *derived* from the "Tiny BASIC" language specification(ahem, wikipedia page), which is so kind as to include a BNF grammar.
+I did convert it to lowercase however, because TYPING LIKE THIS GETS OLD FAST.

 This project is still in its early stages and should not be considered "stable".